szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - Deals +2 cold and +2 fire damage on hit.
   - Deals an additional 4 divine (irresistible) damage to fiends and celestials.
   - They and all nearby allies are protected by a permanent invisible Minor Globe of Invulnerability (toggleable).
 This only affects friendly summoned planetars.
-  - They can also cast all their spells instantly.
+  - They also cast all their spells instantly.
   - Now considered cleric/mages so their cleric spells have scaling where applicable

 ### Make the Balor's vorpal attack not guaranteed to succeed but be affected by a saving throw too (3050) (BG2EE EET)

 I do not like being killed without any reasonable chance to defend against the killing blow other than luck or Death Ward, especially with demons, who are very capricious about whom to target.
-The Balor's vorpal attack has a 16% chance of killing anything forever, with no resurrection allowed, and only by equipping something that grants immunity to death effects, or using Death Ward, can you avoid it.
+The Balor's vorpal attack has a 16% chance of killing anything by chunking, and only by equipping something that grants immunity to death effects, or using Death Ward, can you avoid it.
 Therefore:

 - Probability of triggering properly brought down to 15%, as intended
 - It still forces a Save vs. Death at -4 to trigger.
 This penalty can be overridden in the config file.